SEB-Core/mongoose-recipes/README.md

 <br>

-In our `authController.js` file, we need to replace the `res.send` in our `updatePassword` controller with:
+In your `authController.js` file, you need to replace the `res.send` in your `updatePassword` controller with:

 ```js
 res.render('./auth/confirm.ejs', { user })